Top Sales Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Clear description of the challenge
+• - Challenges of the sales environment

 What the interviewer is looking for: